In 2017, the Australian Government significantly changed how depreciation can be claimed on second-hand property.

 It has been shown that a dollar spent on construction is magnified throughout the economy.

-For the Second Buyer in this scenario, this means that because I have purchased from the original investor, not the developer, my property is now treated as previously used and I cannot claim the depreciation on the “previously used” assets like the carpet and oven.
+For the Second Buyer in this scenario, this means that because I have purchased from the original investor, not the developer, my property is now treated as previously used.
+I cannot claim the depreciation on the “previously used” assets like the carpet and oven.

 That’s right!
 I cannot claim the depreciation on the “previously used” Plant & Equipment items even though I now have the keys but have never opened the door to this new and unused property!